lingthio/Flask-User/docs/source/porting.rst

 We renamed `update_password()` to `update_user_hashed_password()` to better reflect what this method does.

 we renamed the `PASSWORD_HASH` setting to `PASSWORD_HASH_SCHEME` to better reflect what this setting means.

-We removed the hash scheme option `"plaintext"` for security reasons.

 Flask-User v0.6::